Tim Parkin is currently (2006-2017) Professor of Ancient History at the

 ancient wonders (designed originally for the NZACT conference in

 locorum for Tim Parkin's

 Old Age in the Roman World: A Cultural and Social History

 Hopkins UP, 2003; paperback 2004).

-A bibliography for Roman social history.
+bibliography for Roman social history.

-Some contact details:
+Current contact details: